windweller/Tinker/README.md

 `DataContainer` has defined a method `exec()`, which is linked with processing.
 Whenever `exec()` is called, a file is being saved whether the location is provided or not.
 If the location is not provided, such file will be a temporary file and deleted when JVM is shut down.
 Users can use `Global.tempFiles.pop()` to get the full filepath (including name) of the last computed file.

+## Structure Descriptors

+In order to make Tinker generic.
+It provides a uniform way to allow users to describe their data structures, or give instructions on how to process/output the data (note: if you were using version lower than 0.14, Tinker used `DataStructure` to describe data, but it has been depracated and since removed).

 ## Modules

 #### Implicit Parameter